Arians denies report he's leaving Cardinals as 'fake news'

 Arians denies report he’s leaving Cardinals as ‘fake news’

-TEMPE, Ariz. — Arizona Cardinals coach Bruce Arians says a report that he and the franchise have agreed to part ways after this season is untrue, labeling it “fake news.”
+TEMPE, Ariz.
+(AP) Arizona Cardinals coach Bruce Arians says a report that he and the franchise have agreed to part ways after this season is untrue, labeling it ”fake news.”

 An article in Pro Football Weekly cited ”multiple sources” as saying the split would come next week at the end of Arians’ fifth season as the team’s head coach.